 Paul Krugman’s recent opinion piece in the New York Times argues that eastern Germany and southern Italy show that the US can’t help it’s rural citizens.
 I’m not sure I follow his argument in the piece, but he’s right that there are several reasons to believe that most large-scale economic policy proposals do not work well in rural areas.
 There is, however, one policy that would work particularly well.

 Large-scale economic revival policies that have garnered a lot of political attention include: antitrust (essentially breaking up large corporations), raising the federal minimum wage aggressively, and instituting a jobs guarantee.
-I see each as working in cities and suburbs but not in rural areas.
+I see each as working much better in cities and suburbs than in rural areas.

 Expanding and enforcing antitrust law would push back against firm monopoly and monopsony power.
 Studies show that the consolidation of industries has been bad for workers.
 In the example of hospitals, when there is only one company running all of the hospitals in a city, it becomes harder for medical care workers to quit a bad job and move to a better one.
 As a result, hospitals can pay workers less, offer fewer benefits, and use more contractors.
 The issue here is that in a rural area there’s likely only one hospital anyway (or one factory or one chicken processing plant, etc).
 So it wouldn’t be efficient to split the rural hospital in two.
 There just aren’t enough patients to justify double the number of MRI machines, administrators, and accountants.

 With the federal minimum wage unchanged for nearly a decade, and currently set at a poverty rate of $7.25 for an hour of work, raising the federal minimum wage seems like a no-brainer.
 The pushback to a higher federal minimum wage often comes from employers in rural areas.
 Their argument is that many jobs in rural areas would not make sense if the minimum wage was, say, $15.00 an hour, so the increase would disproportionately create job loses in rural areas.
 Thankfully, many states and cities are already moving towards a $15.00 minimum wage without federal intervention.
-But in many rural areas, the current optimal minimum wage is probably quite a bit lower than $15.00, perhaps $9.00 or $10.00.
+But in many rural areas, the current optimal minimum wage is probably quite a bit lower than $15.00, perhaps $10.00 or $11.00 (granted federal wage increases would be gradual, but the point is that the optimal minimum wage is generally considered to be lower in rural areas, though there are exceptions).
 This is because the marginal productivity of a larger share of workers in rural areas is less than $15.00 per hour, compared to workers in cities and suburbs.

 There is one policy that fits rural areas better than it fits anywhere else: increasing who gets ownership income.